geeksoflondon/barcampberkshire.com/source/travel/index.markdown

 ## Driving

-We have parking for over one thousand cars in O2's expansive car park so feel free to drive; if you need help with directions:
+We have parking for a few hundred cars in O2's car park so feel free to drive; if you need help with directions:

 **Via M4** - [Map](http://g.co/maps/gjwyn)